 The points above are added to calculate the "Service & Coverage" score of Ria, who scores 7.4 points on a maximum of 10 points.

-Ria provides a number of financial services in addition to money transfers:
+Ria Financial Services provides several financial products in addition to money transfers:

 - Electronic bill payment.